American Airlines Flight 1420: Flight crew

 Flight 1420 was commanded by Captain Richard Buschmann, age 48, an experienced pilot with 10,234 flight hours, nearly half of which were accumulated flying the MD-80 series of aircraft.
 Buschmann graduated from the United States Air Force Academy in 1972, and served in the Air Force until 1979.
 He held the rank of lieutenant colonel with the US Air Force Reserve Command, and was hired by American Airlines in July 1979.
-Experienced at flying the Boeing 727 for American, he transitioned to flying the twin-engined MD-80 series in 1991.
+Experienced at flying the Boeing 727 for American, he transitioned to flying the twin-engine MD-80 series in 1991.

 The flight's first officer was Michael Origel, age 35.
 The first officer had been with the airline for less than a year, and had only 182 hours of flight time with American Airlines as an MD-80 pilot.
 However, the first officer had trained as a pilot with the United States Navy, and had prior commercial flight experience as a corporate pilot, with a total of 4,292 hours of experience at the time of the incident.

 Flight 1420 was staffed with four flight attendants, all of whom were qualified on the MD-80, and had recently received refresher training on emergency procedures.